lnmichalic/CV/README.md

  [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) |[Interests](#interests)

-  I am a passionate, inquisitive Full Stack Engineer.
-I have completed Makers Academy, a highly selective coding bootcamp based in London and I am looking for a position in which I will grow my software craftsmanship skills.
-I want to be able to make things, I want to be able to create something and be able to perfect it.
+  I am a passionate, inquisitive full stack engineer.
+I have completed Makers Academy, a highly selective coding bootcamp based in London and I am looking for a position in which I will be able to grow my software craftsmanship skills.

+I want to make things.
+I want to create things and be able to perfect them.
 I want to craft software.

 ## Projects